 Bench Warrant: Court Ordered

 This type of warrant, a bench warrant (not a beach warrant) is created by a seated judge.
-These are most often issued when you don’t appear in court due to proceedings for a DUI, domestic violence crimes, drugs crimes, a traffic ticket, or even a felony case.
+These are most often issued when you don’t appear in court due to proceedings for a DUI, domestic violence crimes, drug crimes, a traffic ticket, or even a felony case.
 If you were ordered to present yourself, but didn’t, the judge can issue a warrant.

 When you don’t appear, a bench warrant will be issued.
-You may not be a criminal at all, and just didn’t get the notification that your speeding ticket was being adjudicated in a local court because you got it while traveling many cities away from your home address.
+You may not be a criminal at all and just didn’t get the notification that your speeding ticket was being adjudicated in a local court because you got it while traveling many cities away from your home address.
 If a driver’s license address isn’t up to date, this is very common.
 Unless you’re able to prove that there is a very good reason you didn’t show up, you’ll still have a warrant on your record.

 Once a bench warrant is created, it goes into a court clerk database in that jurisdiction which means if stopped by a police officer or for any other occasion, perhaps in a common traffic violation, authorities have a right to arrest the individual and take them into custody.

 You don’t want to allow someone to run an inquiry on you with a bench warrant pending though.
-So it’s important to find out if any warrants exist by contacting the local courts in your area, and within your state.
+So it’s important to find out if any warrants exist by contacting the local courts in your area and within your state.
 Simply search the court clerk’s office resources for active warrants to see if any bench warrants have been issued.

 The Fourth Amendment protects you from having warrants out for your arrest without offering you due process of law.1